Getting started with Zeal 8-bit Computer

 On Windows, it is necessary to install the drivers for your USB-to-UART/TTL adapter too.
 This is dependent on your device.

-After the USB TTY is recognized, it is necessary to open the monitor.
-Let's see two of them for windows: Tera Term and Putty.
+Plugging in the USB TTY device should cause Windows to recognize it as a COM port.
+Once recognized, you can open a terminal emulator.
+Let's see two of them for Windows: Tera Term and Putty.

 First, start by installing Tera Term on your computer, check their official page to download and install it.